UzL-ITS/pethmr.github.io/_posts/2022-07-08-demonstrator1.md

 a framework for SHoP (smart honeypot system).
 ShoP is a able to collect system-level details about the interactions with the honeypot and enrich existing data.
-- LHIND presented their ML model from detecting attacks from honeypot data and their architecture for a modular APet system; a tool for conducting penetration tests using various open-source and commercial tools.
+- LHIND presented their Machine Learning model for detecting anomalous HTTP requests from honeypot data and an architecture for a modular APet system; a tool for conducting penetration tests using various open-source and commercial tools.
 - ITS presented their penetration testing system for finding vulnerabilities for Java applications based on guided fuzzing methods and symbolic execution.
 - IFIS presented ideas for finding vulnerabilities in source code using